UFC 306: Riyadh Season Noche UFC: Predictions & Analysis

 A few statistical edges stand out.
 Rodriguez throws significantly more leather — a 0.8 sig. strike per minute gap.
 Osbourne is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Osbourne has tighter striking defense, making opponents miss more often.

 The Pick: Ronaldo Rodriguez over Ode Osbourne.
-The model gives Rodriguez a slight nod at 55% — this could easily go either way.
+The model gives Rodriguez a slight nod at 61% — this could easily go either way.
+The market implies 64% for Rodriguez, but our model sees only 61%.
+That 3-point gap favoring Osbourne is worth watching.

 Norma Dumont vs Irene Aldana